Massacre of Italians at Aigues-Mortes: Description of the events

 According to the French authorities, there were officially eight deaths.
-The identities of seven of them are known: Carlo Tasso from Alessandria, Vittorio Caffaro from Pinerolo, Bartolomeo Calori from Turin, Giuseppe Merlo from Centallo, Lorenzo Rolando from Altare, Paolo Zanetti from Nese and Giovanni Bonetto.
+The identities of all of them are known: Carlo Tasso from Alessandria, Vittorio Caffaro from Pinerolo, Bartolomeo Calori from Turin, Giuseppe Merlo from Centallo, Lorenzo Rolando from Altare, Paolo Zanetti from Nese, Amaddio Caponi from San Miniato and Giovanni Bonetto.
 The body of a ninth Italian, Secondo Torchio, was never recovered.
-Following the events, 17 Italians were too seriously injured to be evacuated by train - one of them died of tetanus a month later.
+Following the events, 17 Italians were too seriously injured to be evacuated by train — one of them died of tetanus a month later.